Environmental improvements at Bloomfield Walkway

 - enhanced lighting

-- upgrading and resurfacing of cycle and pedestrian paths, and
+- upgrading and resurfacing of cycle and pedestrian paths

-The walkway is a popular route for pedestrians and cyclists and has already benefited from investment via our Local Investment Fund with the addition of a play park and multi-use games area.
+The walkway is a popular route for pedestrians and cyclists and has already benefited from investment through our Local Investment Fund with a play park and multi-use games area.